-The Verna’s Purse program provides significantly discounted long-term storage fees for qualified patients storing or transferring cryopreserved reproductive tissue specimens to one of ReproTech’s four facilities in Florida, Minnesota, Texas and Nevada.
+The Verna’s Purse program provides significantly discounted long-term storage fees for qualified patients storing or transferring cryopreserved reproductive tissue specimens to one of ReproTech’s four facilities in Florida, Minnesota, Texas, and Nevada.

 LGBTQ-friendly.
 Applicants must be U.S. citizens or permanent residents and able to store cells in either a Florida, Minnesota, Texas or Nevada ReproTech facility.
 Applicants must have a single income under $75,000 or household income under $100,000.
-Applicants must also have a cancer diagnosis and show that prescribed treatment presents the risk of infertility as determine by an oncologist and reproductive endocrinologist.
+Applicants must also have a cancer diagnosis and show that prescribed treatment presents the risk of infertility as determined by an oncologist and reproductive endocrinologist.

 Fertility Medication Grants & Discount Programs (some specific to fertility preservation for cancer patients)

 The Heart Beat program offers select fertility medications at no cost, no forms to fill out, and no financial requirements.
-Ferring Pharmaceuticals and Walgreens Specialty Pharmacy have developed the Heart Beat program to help ease some of the financial burden.
+Ferring Pharmaceuticals and Walgreens Specialty Pharmacy have developed the Heart Beat program to help ease some of the financial burdens.
 For more information about Ferring’s Heart Beat program, please call 888-347-3415.
 For residents of Arkansas, Massachusetts, or New Jersey, please call 877-252-0553.

 LGBTQ-friendly.
 Patients must be female, US citizen or permanent resident, have a diagnosis of cancer, have not undergone chemotherapy within the previous 6 months, and have an oncologist and reproductive endocrinologist have determined that fertility preservation treatment is medically appropriate.